Dharmendrastm/Cybersecurity_common_questions/README.md

 **Explain Vulnerability, Threats, Exploit and Riks?**

-**Vulnerability**:- A Vulnerability is a flaw, loopholes, oversight and error that can be exploited by violate system security policy.
+**Vulnerability**:-A Vulnerability is a flaw, loopholes, oversight and error that can be exploited by violate system security policy.

-**Threats**:- A threat is an event, natural or man-made able to cause the negative impact of an organisation.
+**Threats**:-A threat is an event, natural or man-made able to cause the negative impact of an organisation.

 **Exploit**:-An Exploit is defined as way to  breach the security of an IT System through a Vulnerability.

-**Risk**:- It is situation involving exposure to danger.
+**Risk**:-It is situation involving exposure to danger.

 ---
 **What is AAA?**